Event Information

 - Full breakfast each morning at the hotel

-- Half-day Guided City Tour in Buenos Aires
+- Half-Day Guided City Tour (and tips) in Buenos Aires

 - Welcome Reception and Dinner